 Can transient ischemic attack (TIA) be prevented or avoided?

-Healthy living and managing any chronic diseases you may have can decrease your risk of a mini stroke.
-This includes maintaining a healthy diet, regular exercise, not smoking, limiting alcohol, and taking your prescription medicines as directed.
-It is a helpful approach whether you know you are at risk or not.
-See your doctor if you believe your medical history, family history, or other factors put you at a higher risk or stroke.
-A mini stroke is a red flag for a future, major stroke or another mini stroke.
-Without proper lifestyle changes and medicine, a second mini stroke or major stroke can happen within 1 year of your first mini stroke.
+You also can reduce risk through healthy living and managing diseases that cause strokes.
+Maintain a healthy diet, exercise, don’t smoke, limit alcohol, and take your medicines.
+This is good advice whether you are at risk or not.
+See your doctor if you have a medical history, family history, or other risk factors.
+A TIA is a warning for a future, major stroke.
+Without lifestyle changes and medicine, a second TIA or major stroke can happen within 1 year of your first TIA.
 Even with healthy changes, there’s no guarantee you won’t have a stroke.

 Living with transient ischemic attack (TIA)

 - A — Arms.
-If you are unable to raise one or both arms, you may be having a stroke.
+You can’t raise one or both arms.

 - S — Speech.
-If you cannot speak, repeat a simple phrase, or your speech is slurred, you may be having a stroke.
+You can’t speak, repeat a simple phrase.
+Your speech is slurred.

 - T — Time.
-Time is the most important factor in treating a stroke successfully.
-Receiving treatment within 3 hours of your symptoms provides the best outcome and recovery.
+Time is the most important factor in treating a stroke.
+Receiving treatment within 4.5 hours of your symptoms provides the best outcome and recovery.
+The sooner, the better.

-Teach your family and friends the FAST rule in case you are unable to communicate your symptoms or what you are feeling.
+Teach your family and friends the FAST rule in case you cannot communicate.

 Questions to ask your doctor